aeminium-labs/nextjs-solana-starter-kit/CONTRIBUTING.md

 *   Open a new issue in the [Issue tracker](https://github.com/aeminium-labs/nextjs-solana-starter-kit/issues).
 *   Fork the repo.
 *   Create a new feature branch based off the `main` branch.
-*   Make sure TS check passes and there are no linting errors.
+*   Make sure there are no linting errors.
 *   Submit a pull request, referencing any issues it addresses.

 Please try to keep your pull request focused in scope and avoid including unrelated commits.